 The Tri-State STEM+M Early College High School is an Ohio public high school and will be free of charge to students in Ohio.
 Ohio Revised Code allows out of state students from Kentucky and West Virginia to attend Ohio STEM schools too, but a tuition fee will be charged.
 For more information please contact email@example.com for more information.

 Will my child be able to participate in sports, music, and other school programs if they attend the Tri-State STEM+M Early College High School?

 Yes, your child will be more than able to participate in all activities that your home school district offers.
 The Ohio Department of Education, Ohio Revised Code 3313.537, allows STEM school students to participate in extracurricular activities in their local school district.

 Yes.
 Tri-State STEM+M Early College High School is accredited by the Ohio Department of Education and has its own specific STEM designation as a public school.

 “Providing students access to a focused STEM education will be a huge step forward for the region.
 I own and operate a network of eight veterinary hospitals with plans to expand and having access to a well trained, highly qualified workforce is paramount to the continued growth of my business and profession.”
 Mike Dyer, DVM

 How are students selected for the school?

-How will performance be measured at the STEM-M Collaborative?
+How will performance be measured at the STEM+M Early College High School?